The Chirotropical Grassmannian: The chirotopal configuration spaces are polytopal

-Given such diffeomorphism constructed as above, it would be natural to construct a parameterization of the chirotropical Grassmannian and a Global Schwinger Parameterization \cite{CE2024} of the corresponding generalized biadjoint scalar amplitude.
+\end{itemize} \end{proof} The rational functions multiplying the volume form $d\mathbf{y} = dy_1\wedge dy_2 \wedge dy_3 \wedge dy_4$ in these four canonical differential forms that we propose coincide (up to relabeling) with Equations 3.15, 3.16, 3.17 and 3.26 in \cite{CEZ2024A4B}.
+These, in turn, appeared in \cite[Section 2]{CEZ2024A2}, relating the CEGM integral to the cone-by-cone Laplace transform of the chirotropical moduli spaces $\text{Trop}^\chi X(3,6)$ which we have computed in this work.

-It is important to mention that finding the above birational maps and solving for parameters $y_i$ in the proof above is not an easy computational task.
-Our impression is that a similar work can be done in the case of $X^\chi(3,7)$ and $X^\chi(3,8)$.
-Motivated by this and by \Cref{thm:realizability}, we propose the following conjecture.
+Given such diffeomorphisms as above, one can directly construct a parameterization of the chirotropical Grassmannian and a Global Schwinger Parameterization \cite{CE2024} of the corresponding generalized biadjoint scalar amplitude.
+Our impression is that a similar formulation of parameterizations can be done in the case of $X^\chi(3,7)$ and $X^\chi(3,8)$.
+Motivated by this and by \Cref{thm:realizability-intro}, we propose the following conjecture.

 \begin{conjecture} If there exists a birational map $\R^{(k-1)(n-k-1)} \dashrightarrow X(k,n)$ which restricts to a diffeomorphism $\R_{>0}^{(k-1)(n-k-1)} \to X^\chi(k,n)$, then the equality of sets $\Trop^\chi \G(k,n) = \Dr^\chi(k,n)$ holds true. \end{conjecture}